TansLab/Tans_Schnitzcells/README.txt

 %NW_nocut_segmoviephase_3colors_diffStrains(...);
 %NW_segmoviephase_3colors_diffStrains(...);
 (Instead of PN_segmoviephase_3colors(...);.)
+OR one can set p.useFullImage = 1 [though I am currently experiencing problems with that - TODO MW].

 *
 NOTES: There are some "hidden" settings to the algorithm that determines whether cells might be incorrectly segmented.